-Credit: Year One - 4.0 elective per year

-Year Two - 3.0 elective, 1.0 English 12
+Credit: Year One - 4.0 elective per year Year Two - 3.0 elective, 1.0 English 12 Fees: N/A

 Let's go to press!
-In Graphic Imaging, you'll learn how to reproduce text, art and photo images imaging, through computer digital conventional offset printing process.
+In Graphic Imaging, you'll learn how to reproduce text, art and photo images through computer imaging, digital and conventional offset printing process.
 You'll be instructed in digital, offset and screen printing to print everything from books and magazines to posters and t-shirts.
 Learn the business of printing, graphics and imaging and prepare for one of the many exciting careers in this field.
-This program has achieved national PrintEd accreditation from the graphic Arts Education & Research Foundation.
+This program has achieved national PrintEd accreditation from graphic Arts Education & Research the Foundation.